2:55 PM Flash Flood Warning

 – 60 mph wind gusts

-– Radar indicated this storm
+– Radar indicated storm

 **Potential Impacts:**